boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 /** The initail value of an unlocked spinlock. */
 #define FIO_LOCK_INIT 0

-/** returns 0 if the lock was aquired and -1 on failure. */
+/** returns 0 if the lock was acquired and -1 on failure. */
 FIO_FUNC inline int fio_trylock(fio_lock_i *lock);

 /** Releases a spinlock.
-Releasing an unaquired lock will break it. */ FIO_FUNC inline void fio_unlock(fio_lock_i *lock);
+Releasing an unacquired lock will break it. */ FIO_FUNC inline void fio_unlock(fio_lock_i *lock);

 /** Returns a spinlock's state (non 0 == Busy). */